 Governor DeSantis announced the following updates on the status of openings and closings in Florida*:

-- Retail stores may resume normal operations up to 50 percent indoor capacity.
+- Retail stores may resume normal operations and may not be limited to less than 50 percent indoor capacity.

 - Barber shops, salons, tattoo parlors and other personal services may operate with the following mandatory restrictions: